andyspurgeon/endless-sky-cmake/README.md

 This repository contains a CMake build system for Endless Sky (https://endless-sky.github.io/), an open source space trading and combat game.

-I set this up becuase I like to hack on Endless Sky and I am also a fan of the [CLion IDE](https://www.jetbrains.com/clion/), which uses CMake natively.
+I set this up becaue I like to hack on Endless Sky and I am also a fan of the [CLion IDE](https://www.jetbrains.com/clion/), which uses CMake natively.

 Currently, it is compatible with Endless Sky v0.9.8+.